Frequently Asked Questions

 What are some tips on collecting and organizing my tax documents?

 The easiest way to ensure you don’t lose important documents is to designate a folder to current year tax documents.
-As you collect information that may be pertinent to your tax return preparation through the year, just put them in the folder.
-Then when you’re ready to start the preparation, everything will be in one place.
+As you collect information that may be relevant to your tax return preparation through the year, just put them in the folder.
+Then when you’re ready to hand them over to your preparer, everything will be in one place.
 If you’d like to organize the documents even further, group them together by type.
-For example, clip all documents reporting income together; clip documents related to child care together; etc. (Tip: Target often sells pocket binders in their dollar section that work great!)
+For example, clip all documents reporting income together; clip documents related to child care together; etc. (Tip: Target often sells plastic pocket binders in their dollar section that work great and last a long time!)

 I’m self-employed.
 How do I know if an expense is deductible by my business?

-The IRS advises that expenses are deductible by a business if they are “ordinary” and necessary for that business.
+The IRS advises that expenses are deductible by a business if they are “ordinary and necessary” for that business.
 “Ordinary” means that it is reasonable and expected that other businesses similar to yours would deduct the same expense.
 “Necessary” means that the expense is required to operate, sustain or grow your business.
 With small businesses, there are often expenses that have both personal and business elements.
 In those cases, only the portion of the expense that is attributable to your business is deductible.
 There can be a lot of gray area when it comes to the deductions of expenses for small businesses.
-Consult with your accountant about specific items when you’re ever unsure.
+Consult your accountant about specific items if you’re unsure.

 How can I be sure that I’m not missing out on tax deductions?

 This is a little tricky because your tax preparer may not know about an activity or transaction you have that has tax implications and you may not know that the activity/transaction has tax implications.
 The best place to start is by reviewing my tax checklists.
 If you think you may have a situation that has tax implications that is not listed in these checklists, please discuss it with your preparer.
 There’s never any harm in asking!

 What do I do if I can’t pay my tax bill?